 [A] Introduction

-Hello !
-In this tutorial, we will make emotes.
+Hello!
+In this tutorial, we are going to create emotes.

-First of all, what is this, an emote?
-You've probably seen them on chat platforms like Discord or Line.
-These are cute little pictures that allow you to show your reactions or emotions in a fun way.
-Despite their format, they must be legible at first glance, so we will keep two principles in mind during the creation process: simplicity and expressiveness.
+First of all, what is an emote?
+You've probably already seen them on chat platforms like Discord or Line.
+They are cute little images that allow you to show your reactions or emotions in a fun way.
+Despite their format, they need to be legible at a glance, so we will keep two principles in mind during the creation process: simplicity and expressiveness.

-I will show you my complete process, from the sketch to the final rendering.
-With that, we are ready, let's start! ^ - ^
+I will show you my complete process, from sketch to final render.
+With that, we are ready, let's begin! ^-^

-NOTE: Remember to regularly save your work throughout the process, by clicking on the diskette or using the shortcut Ctrl + S.
+NOTE: Don't forget to regularly save your work throughout the process, by clicking on the floppy disk icon or using the shortcut Ctrl + S.

 [B] Sketch